MiroslavKolosnjaji/banking-system/README.md

     - **RAM**: 6 GB (Recommended: 8 GB)
     - **Disc Space:** 10 GB free

-## Accessing the Project

-**Since this is a private project, cloning the repository directly via Git is not possible.
-However, you can download the project as ZIP file and extract it to your desired folder.
-Once the files are extracted, you can start the services by running Docker Compose from that folder.**

-**Steps:**
-1. **Download the ZIP file of the project.**
-2. **Extract the contents to a folder of your choice.**
-3. **Open a terminal/command prompt and follow instructions from [step 2 in Installation guide.](#installation-guide)**

 ## Installation Guide

 To deploy the project to your local computer, follow these steps: